-As today’s world becomes increasingly digitized, so does the entertainment industry.
+As today’s world becomes increasingly digitalized, so does the entertainment industry.
 More and more castings and auditions are taking place via video submission and live virtual auditions.
-Will you be prepared when its your turn ?
+Will you be prepared when its your turn?

-- A smile.
+Always wear a smile.
 Remember that you are marketing your whole self, not just your ability.
-A casting director wants to know that you are great to work with off camera as well.
+A casting director wants to know you are great to work with off camera as well.

 Let’s recap: look natural, choose your location wisely, and stay connected.
-One advantage that video auditioning provides is the 1-on-1 time with the casting director- so use it wisely.
-Use this time to showcase your talent and your personality.
+One advantage that a virtual audition provides is the one-on-one time with the casting director, so use it wisely by showcasing your talent and your personality.
 Follow these guidelines and you will appear impressive and prepared.
 Break a leg!